If you were to think of the best way to travel around Bangkok, your first thought probably wouldn’t be ‘canals’, but I

-It also feels like a more authentic experince, seeing these kind of places, full of the local Thai people, gives the sense of being off the main tourist path.
+It also feels like a more authentic experience, seeing this kind of place, full of the local Thai people, gives the sense of being off the main tourist path.
 There’s nothing wrong with seeing Thailand that way, I’ve done it myself at times, but this way has to be experienced (especially as I am living here!)